AmosNimos/Xstaller/Xstaller.md

 > (Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
 Its goals include speed. data integrity, and support for distributed, non-linear workflows.)

 - Nano & Vim
-> (Are two terminal base minimalistic text editor.)
+> (Nano & Vim Are two different minimalistic text editor that run in the terminal.)

 - Transmission
 > (Transmission is a BitTorrent client which features a variety of user interfaces on top of a cross-platform back-end.
 Transmission is free software licensed under the terms of the GNU General Public License, with parts under the MIT License.)

 - Pip
-> (pip is the standard package manager for Python.
+> (Pip is the standard package manager for Python.
 It allows you to install and manage additional packages that are not part of the Python standard library.
 This tutorial is an introduction to pip for new Pythonistas.)

 - Suckless-tools
 > (This package provides simple commands designed to be used with a minimalistic window manager like dwm but they can be useful in scripts regardless of the window manager used.)

 - Sox
-> (To record audio.)
+> (SoX is a cross-platform (Windows, Linux, MacOS X, etc.) command line utility that can convert various formats of computer audio files in to other formats.
+It can also apply various effects to these sound files, and, as an added bonus, SoX can play and record audio files on most platforms.)

 - Ffmpeg
 > (FFmpeg is a free and open-source software project consisting of a large suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 At its core is the FFmpeg program itself, designed for command-line-based processing of video and audio files.)